conicgames/theory-sdk/README.md

 ### Command Line

 Once connected to the game, the SDK will display a command line.
 A command is Javascript expression sent to your device and executed within the current context of the theory.
+Commands are useful for inspecting the state of the theory without having to put logging expressions in the script itself.
+They are also useful for modifying values at runtime to change the current state of the theory.
 Some useful examples:

  - `currency.value = BigNumber.from(1e100)`
  - `theory.reset()`
+ - `log(aVariable)`